croffler/hugo-test/site/content/sbp/time-series.markdown

 ## Visual Time Series with Real Time Analytics

-Once the provided web processing unit is deployed you can access the demoâ€™s web page at `http://host:port/my-app-web/index.jsp.` (i.e. `http://localhost:8080/my-app-web/index.jsp`)  It will display the generic airlineâ€™s top-5 predetermined source and destinations airport sets in the left panel.
+Once the provided web processing unit is deployed you can access the demo's web page at `http://host:port/my-app-web/index.jsp.` (i.e. `http://localhost:8080/my-app-web/index.jsp`)  It will display the generic airline's top-5 predetermined source and destinations airport sets in the left panel.
 Upon load, the rendered graph will show a time series in the form of a line chart.
 Its initial data will be limited to the last 10 inactive intervals that reside in the space.
 The graph can be altered on the fly in the form of area, bar and scatter charts (shown below).
 Once the loading process is complete the graph will update itself every 2 seconds showing the latest inactive interval along the time series; capturing the booking requests performed by the mocked users.

 ![time-series-2.png](/attachment_files/sbp/time-series-2.png)

 # Architecture

-`Feeder` Processing Unit(s), utilizing Springâ€™s `ThreadPoolTaskSchedulers`, can concurrently generate a steady load of search and booking requests which are written to a remote space.
+`Feeder` Processing Unit(s), utilizing Spring's `ThreadPoolTaskSchedulers`, can concurrently generate a steady load of search and booking requests which are written to a remote space.
 The demo allows for feeders to be deployed as standard processing units or command-line java programs.
 By default each feeder is configured to update the clustered space with a pool of three threads.

 The clustered space being updated by the feeders is embedded in a processing unit called a `Processor`.
 By default each `Processor` will maintain a separate partition of the **space cluster** which is routed by the `airline` attribute.
 This `airline` attribute is required in all booking and search requests and for demo purposes is chosen from a fixed set of four airlines.